French pension reform plan triggers new strikes, protests

 The government argues the changes are designed to keep the pension system financially afloat.
 France’s aging population is expected to plunge the system into deficit in the coming decade.

-The parliamentary debate at the National Assembly and the Senate is expected to last several weeks.
+The parliamentary debates at the National Assembly and the Senate are expected to last several weeks.

 Opposition lawmakers have proposed more than 20,000 amendments to the bill debated on Monday, mostly by the left-wing Nupes coalition.